burkov-nikita/revolut-backend-task/README.md

 # Revolut Backend Test
 This test is about implementing RESTful API for money transfers between accounts.

+## Preface
+The main idea of the application is to make it simple and extendable.
+UUID and locking on the database allow you to add more replicas and scale money transferring feature.
+Also, I'm really excited about the batching mode.
+It may decrease number of requests to datastore and make it more functional.

 ## Requirements
 1. You can use Java or Kotlin.